Skip to page body Home Residents Businesses Visitors Departments

 ESTIMATED COSTS

-Total estimated program costs: $93M (in 2025 dollars) or approximately $123M (in 2031 dollars)
+Total estimated program costs: $107M (in 2026 dollars), or approximately $131M (in 2031 dollars)

 POTENTIAL FUNDING SOURCES